 Pro tip: While in Dresden, take a walking tour from DresdenWalks (12 euros).
 Consider yourself lucky if you get Karen Reimann as your guide.
 As an American expat with historical building preservation background, she made us laugh and cry and fall in love with Dresden.

-If you’re looking for an adventurous weekend getaway from Berlin, Saxon Switzerland is where you need to go.
-I mean this park has it all: a river to kayak in, hiking trails, via ferratas, scary climbs, and biking trails set in a beautiful countryside complete with small villages, and this being Europe – a castle.
+If you’re looking for an adventurous weekend getaway from Berlin, Saxon Switzerland National Park is where you need to go.
+I mean this park has it all: the famous Bastei Bridge, a river to kayak in, hiking trails, via ferratas, scary climbs, and biking trails set in a beautiful countryside complete with small villages, and this being Europe – a castle.